-Cats react to bee stings (and the stings of the other insects mentioned above) in one of two ways.
+A cat stung by a wasp or bee reacts in one of two ways.
 Most cats suffer from localized pain and swelling at the site of the sting, such as poor Lizzie developed after the wasp stung her.
 This is normal, and may last for a day or two.
 Although Lizzie was stung on the face, cats are most frequently stung on the foot when they hunt for or step on stinging insects.

-Since histamine plays such a crucial role in bee, wasp, hornet, and yellow jacket stings, it is not surprising that diphenhydramine (also known as Benadryl), which is an antihistamine, is used to treat them.
-When I treat a cat for such a sting, I administer roughly one milligram of diphenhydramine per pound of body weight by intravenous or intramuscular injection.
+Since histamine plays such a crucial role in bee, wasp, hornet and yellow jacket stings, it is not surprising that diphenhydramine (also known as Benadryl), which is an antihistamine, is used to treat them.
+When I treat a cat for such a sting, I administer roughly one milligram of diphenhydramine by intravenous or intramuscular injection.
 I also sometimes prescribe the same dose orally.
 (In cases of shock, epinephrine or steroids may also be necessary.)
 Such treatment usually leads to resolution of symptoms within hours.

-Here's the rub for our anonymous questioner: Unless your vet has specifically prescribed diphenhydramine for you to use in your cat, its use in the cat is illegal.
+Here’s the rub for our anonymous questioner when it comes to treating a cat stung by a wasp or bee.
+Unless your vet has specifically prescribed diphenhydramine for you to use in your cat, its use in the cat is illegal.
 Furthermore, it is illegal for your vet to send you to the pharmacy to pick up Benadryl, or for me to recommend that you administer Benadryl to any of your pets at home (and I therefore admonish you not to do it).
 Granted, if a person were to administer 1 milligram of diphenhydramine per pound cat weight after a bee sting, it likely would prevent symptoms from developing.
-And that person probably wouldn't get caught.
-But it's illegal, so it must not be done.
+And that person probably wouldn’t get caught.
+But it’s illegal, so it must not be done.

 Why is it illegal?
 There are some valid reasons.
 For instance, many products that contain diphenhydramine also contain pseudoephedrine or acetaminophen.
 If a person were to accidentally administer such a product to her cat, then life-threatening toxicity would develop.